Top Mistakes During Impotence Treatment – Medication for better Results

 When figuring out how to take your medications, consider these practical tips:

-1. Set a consistent routine: Take med at the same times each day
+1. Set a consistent routine: Take meds at the exact time each day

 2. Use a medication calendar: Track when you’ve taken each dose